Entanglement, Soft Modes, and Celestial Holography: Discussion

-and $\alpha$, an infrared divergent constant proportional to the cusp-anomalous dimension.
-We emphasize that \cref{eq:act-reg,eq:soft-action} have very different physical interpretations.
-In particular, the former measures entanglement properties of the vacuum, while the latter is only non-vanishing in the presence of charged particles.
-The two may be linked by noting that the asymptotic charges in \eqref{eq:act-reg} derive from sources outside the Minkowski patch.
-We leave a better understanding of this intriguing relation to future work.

-Many further details can also be found in \cite{CMR:2023}.
+Further details can be found in \cite{Chen:2024kuq}.
 There, we evaluate the edge mode partition function \cite{Donnelly:2015hxa,Donnelly:2014fua}, from which $S_{\rm Sh}(p)$ is easily computed.
-We also draw connections to the CFT renormalization and cutoff scales.
+We also draw connections to the \gls{CFT} renormalization and cutoff scales. \\